chanzuckerberg/czid-workflows/workflows/index-generation/README.md

 * nt_info.marisa and nr_info.marisa:
   * index to quickly go from accession ID to accession name, sequence length, and offset information from either NT and NR
   * mainly used to generate JSON files for coverage viz to be consumed by the web app.
+* Minimap indexes:
-* Minimap indexes - chunked minimap index for non host alignment for NT
+  * chunked minimap index - used for non host alignment to generate hits to NT
+* diamond indexes:
-* diamond indexes - chunked diamond index for non host alignment for NR
+  * chunked diamond index - used for non host alignment to generate hits to NR
+* accession2taxid.marisa:
-* accession2taxid.marisa - index to quickly go from accession ID to taxon ID - used for determining the optimal taxon assignment for each read from the alignment results
+  * index to quickly go from accession ID to taxon ID
+  * used for determining the optimal taxon assignment for each read from hits generated from minimap and diamond.
 * taxid-lineages.marisa:
   * index used to go from tax ID to taxonomy IDs (taxid for species, genus, family)
   * used for determining the optimal taxon assignment for each read from the alignment results (calling hits), for example if a read aligns to multiple distinct references, we need to assess at which level in the taxonomic hierarchy the multiple alignments reach consensus.
-  * We also use this file for generating taxon counts.
+  * We also use this file for generating taxon counts in the postprocess step of mNGSs
 * deuterostome_taxids.txt - used to filter out eukaryotic sequences which helps narrow down taxon_counts to microbial DNA (bacteria, viruses, fungi, and parasites).
 * taxon_ignore_list.txt - taxa that we would like to ignore (synthetic, constructs, plasmids, vectors, etc) in taxon_counts from non host alignment